Scott-Rowland/ct-wipe-certifier/README.md

 CT-Wipe is a standalone verification primitive designed to produce reproducible, tamper-evident certification artifacts for destruction events.

-Most systems can perform a wipe.
-Very few can prove it in a deterministic, independently verifiable way.

-# CT-Wipe v0.1
+## CT-Wipe v0.1

 Deterministic cryptographic certification primitive for destruction event verification.

-Why This Exists
+## Why This Exists

 Most systems can perform a wipe.
 Very few can prove it in a deterministic, independently verifiable way.

 ## What It Does

-CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction.
+CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction events.

 Verification remains independent, reproducible, and fail-closed.